 There’s still support.

-Texas, as we begin to recover from recent extreme temperatures, we want you to know that we’re committed to your well-being.
+Texas, as we recover from the extreme temperatures we faced in February, we want you to know that we’re committed to your well-being.
 We’ll do everything in our power to keep you up to date and current as information unfolds.
 You can contact us with any questions and concerns you may have.
 And remember, we’re committed to you.